Kenny Johnson

 Kenny Johnson Family

-Johnson married Cathleen Oveson on December 21, 2005.
-The couple has one daughter, Angelica Scarlet, who was born in 2009 and has appeared as an actress in a recurring role on S.W.A.T. where she portrayed a character named Kelly opposite her father’s Officer Dominique Luca.
+Kenny Johnson married his long-term girlfriend, Cathleen Oveson, on December 21, 2005.
+The couple has one child together, a daughter named Angelica Scarlet, who was born on May 7, 2009.
+Angelica has followed her father into acting and is known for a recurring role on S.W.A.T. as Kelly, a character who becomes a mentee of Johnson’s on-screen alter ego, Officer Dominique Luca.

 Personal Life